First Edition: Irene Accarini, Juan Pablo Schiebelbein, Martín Zambrano Echenique

 Curator: Mónica Rizzi

-More than a dialogue between works, Habitar, cuidar, Calendario manifests as a shared territory where the visible and the invisible coexist.
-Each piece, in its own particularity, partakes in the same question: how do we relate to what surrounds us, and to that which we have not yet found the words to name?
+Through both stages, Habitar, cuidar, Calendario manifests as a shared territory where the visible and the invisible coexist.
+Each piece, in its particularity, participates in the same question: how do we relate to what surrounds us, and to that which we do not yet know how to name?

 The art scene invites us to move through textures, prisms of light and shimmer, subtle grains and shades.
 Sound and silence meet in a pause, calling us into contemplation.
 Nature becomes both meaning and presence; it inhabits us as we care for life.
 Art binds the artist as a participant, constituted in blissful freedom.